eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 Notes about **relational calculus**:
-+ Regarding the **relational model** of databases, **relational calculus** includes the following calculi to declaratively specify of database queries \cite{WikipediaContributors2018a23}:
++ Regarding the **relational model** of databases, **relational calculus** includes the following calculi to declaratively specify database queries
+	\cite{WikipediaContributors2018a23}:
 	- **tuple relational calculus**
 	- **domain relational calculus**
 + In contrast, the **relational model** of databases allows